 Find Acceptance To Unlock Your Inner Peace

-It is understandable for you to feel discouraged if your political party loses its opportunity to serve in the Oval Office.
+It is understandable for you to feel discouraged."
 However, Hagar suggests you find acceptance sooner than later to help ease your mind.

-"The world is chaotic right now, and we don't need our own stories and delusions clouding the already foggy air,” says Hagar.
+"The world is chaotic right now.” says Hagar.
 "Acceptance brings a kind of clarity that is unmatched by anything else.
 Once we accept what is happening, we can make the most authentic and effective decisions.
 We can lead with truth, love, and empathy.
 Acceptance accomplished is peace.
 Choose peace."

 Find Simple Self-Care Strategies to Decompress